-- the orientation of the fault plane represented by its normal vector.
-The second one displays the dependency of deviatoric normal stress on the orientation of the fault plane.
-In both cases the deviatoric stress tensor is normalized by setting the largest eigenvalue $\lambda_1$ to 1.
-For tangential stress, the principal stress axes show up as places of zero tangential stress whereas for normal deviatoric stress, the principal stress directions - lie at the extrema of normal stress.
-According to the sign convention, positive (negative) deviatoric normal stress indicates tension (compression).
-While tangential stress only depends on deviatoric stress, the true normal stress differs from deviatoric normal stress by the isotropic pressure which can not be determined by stress inversion from focal mechanisms.
+stress.
+In both cases the deviatoric stress tensor is normalized by setting the largest eigenvalue λ_1 to 1.
+For tangential stress, the principal stress axes show up as places of zero tangential stress whereas for normal deviatoric stress, the principal stress directions lie at the extrema of normal stress.
+According to our sign convention, positive (negative) deviatoric normal stress indicates tension (compression).
+While tangential stress only depends on deviatoric stress, the true normal stress differs from deviatoric normal stress by the isotropic pressure which cannot be determined by stress inversion from focal mechanisms.

-20 6 Results and discussion
+4 Results and discussion

-Stress inversion from focal mechanisms builds on the assumption of homogeneous regional stress.
-For this reason, stress inversion studies divide the region of interest into subregions that contain a sufficient number of focal mechanisms.
-Because of the limited number of focal mechanisms available in many studies, these subregions have to be chosen fairly large making the validity of the homogeneity assumption debatable.
+Stress inversion from focal mechanisms builds on the assumption of homogeneous stress within the region spanned by the associated earthquakes.
+For this reason, stress inversion studies attempt to divide the region of interest into small subregions under the constraint that they still contain a sufficient number of focal mechanisms.
+Because of the limited number of focal mechanisms available in many studies, these subregions have to be chosen fairly large, making the validity of the homogeneity assumption debatable.
 In this study, the large number of high-quality focal mechanisms and the clustering of seismicity allows a determination of the stress field separately for each cluster.
-Homogeneity of the stress field should be much better fulfilled in this case than for regionally distributed seismicity.
+Homogeneity of the stress field is much better fulfilled in this case than for regionally distributed seismicity.
+In the following we will separately present and discuss results obtained for shallow seismicity that provide constraints on the crustal stress field and results obtained for intermediate-depth earthquakes from which we get information on the stress field in the Hellenic slab.